Cacti/documentation/Plugins.md

 3) From `Console > Configuration > Plugins` Install the plugin by Clicking on the wrench Icon as showng below.

-    Below you will now see the THOLD plugin avaliable to install in this case we are installing thold
+    Below you will now see the THOLD plugin available to install in this case we are installing thold

     ![thold plugin](images/thold-install.png)